Created by Thomas Wills (pseudonym of William Ard; 1922-1960)

 Gee, ya think?

 By the way, author Dane evidently had a thing for the Barney Glines monicker.
-This would not be the first -- or the last time -- he would use the name.
+This would not be the first -- or the last -- time that he would use the name.

 A long-time favourite of mine, Brooklyn-born Ard was one of the unjustly forgotten hard-boiled writers of the fifties.
 An ex-Marine, a publicist and copywriter, he also worked for a brief time, just after WWII , as a detective.
 His career burned bright but fast, lasting little more than a decade , but in that time he mananaged to create several intriguing New York private eyes Timothy Dane, Lou Largo, and Johnny Stevens (all of which come highly recommended), as well as a string of well-regarded westerns (as Jonas Ward).
 Other pseudonyms included Ben Kerr and Mike Moran.